apexatoll/aoc-cli/README.md

 - Fetches raw puzzle input
 - The time you downloaded the puzzle is logged

 All puzzles and inputs are cached in aoc-cli on a per-user basis.

-This means that if you have previously initialised this day under this alias before, your puzzle and input will be transferred from the cache rather than downloading from the aoc server.
+This means that if you have previously initialised this day under this alias before, your puzzle and input will be transferred from the cache locally rather than downloading from the aoc server.

 ## Solving Puzzles